strathausen/node-adrian/README.md

-# Monqo
+# Monq

-Robust job queue on top of MongoDB, with retries.
+Robust and thorough job queue on top of MongoDB, featuring retries and timeouts.

 ## Usage